How are Conservation Easements preserved?

 How is stewardship conducted?

 Stewardship begins with the documentation of the key features of the property - such as unique natural features, land uses, buildings, and roads - which serves as the starting point for future stewardship activities.
-Using information on these conservation features as a reference, MET staff and volunteers periodically visit each protected property and document changes, such as new structures or changes in land use.
+Using information on these conservation features as a reference, our staff and volunteers periodically visit each protected property and document changes, such as new structures or changes in land use.
 During these visits, we also discuss with the landowner any questions they may have or upcoming plans for the property, whether they are planning to sell it, replace existing buildings or construct new ones, conduct a timber harvest, or remove hazardous trees.
 This provides an opportunity to review what activities are allowed or prohibited by the easement.

 What happens if a violation of the easement is found during a stewardship visit?